-Caution: The fuses for the cell leads only prevent current flow into or out of the counter- and working-electrode terminals of the Reference 30k Booster.
+Caution: The cell lead fuses only prevent current flow into or out of the counter and working electrode terminals of the Reference 30k Booster.
 These fuses do not protect against excessive current that does not flow through the instrument.
-For example, they do not protect against short-circuits in the electrochemical cell or in the high-current cell
+For example, they do not protect against short-circuits in the electrochemical cell or in the high-current cell leads.